Axial Age Thought:

 Zoroaster facing us, holding a celestial sphere as depicted by Raphael.
 Detail from “The School of Athens,” a fresco in the Apostolic Palace in the Vatican.

 People were terrified.
 For them the spirit world paralleled the physical world.
-Thus, in addition to the tumult of their own lives, a simultaneous battle raged in the heavens between Indra, the God of War, and one of their most important gods, the peaceful Ahuras, who stood for justice, truth, harmony and respect for life.
+Thus, in addition to the tumult of their own lives, a simultaneous battle raged in the heavens between Indra, the god of war, and one of their most important gods, the peaceful Ahuras, who stood for justice, truth, harmony and respect for life.
 Above all the gods, these “warriors” honored Indra who rode a chariot upon the clouds of heaven, and they fought, robbed and raided in his name and with the force that his name inspired.

 Ancient Bactria was in a region of Central Asia, between the Hindu Kush Mountain range and the Oxus River or Amu Darya river.
 The area includes lands now in Turkmenistan, Afghanistan, Uzbekistan, Tajikistan, and Pakistan.

 Though no one knows for sure, Zoroaster is said to have been born and lived in Bactria, located between the Hindu Kush mountain range and the Amu Darya river, a region that straddles modern-day Afghanistan, Uzbekistan and Tajikistan.
 At the age of thirty he had a visionary experience in which he was led by a shining being into the presence of Ahura Mazda.
-The “lord wisdom,” the supreme god of the ancient Iranians, told him to call his people to a holy war against the perpetration of terror, destruction and violence.
+The “lord of wisdom,” the supreme god of the ancient Iranians, told him to call his people to a holy war against the perpetration of terror, destruction and violence.

 Zoroaster’s vision convinced him that Ahura Mazda was more than the lord of wisdom and justice; he was not only the benevolent Creator but also the one uncreated Supreme God.
 Ahura Mazda existed before everything.
 R.C.
-Zaehner explains this further in his classic book The Dawn and Twilight of Zoroastrianism“Zoroaster raised the stature of Ahura Mazda, seeing him not merely ‘the greatest and best of gods’ but the sole creator and preserver of the universe, omnipotent and omniscient Lord … He is called the ‘father’ of the Holy Spirit and the Good Mind of Truth and Right-mindedness, but these entities are not brought into being by any crassly physical act of generation, they are thought into existence as eternal attributes of God himself.”
+Zaehner explains this further in his classic book The Dawn and Twilight of Zoroastrianism, “Zoroaster raised the stature of Ahura Mazda, seeing him not merely ‘the greatest and best of gods’ but the sole creator and preserver of the universe, omnipotent and omniscient Lord … He is called the ‘father’ of the Holy Spirit and the Good Mind of Truth and Right-mindedness, but these entities are not brought into being by any crassly physical act of generation, they are thought into existence as eternal attributes of God himself.”

 Ahura Mazda relief